 About the Authors

-Jennifer Che, J.D. is Vice President and Principal at Eagle IP, a Boutique Patent Firm with offices in Hong Kong, Shenzhen, and Macau.
+Jennifer Che, J.D. is President and Managing Director at Eagle IP, a Boutique Patent Firm with offices in Hong Kong and Shenzhen.

 Hebe Chau is a Chinese Patent Attorney at Eagle IP, a Boutique Patent Firm with offices in Hong Kong, Shenzhen, and Macau.